Nikolai Nikolayevich Malakhov: Chronological track record

-17 January 1906 - appointed to serve in the Ministry of War in St. Petersburg.
+17 January 1906 - Appointed to serve in the Ministry of War in St. Petersburg.

 He died in St. Petersburg on 4 (17) April 1908.
 He was buried at the Smolensk Orthodox cemetery.
 The grave has not survived.

 Family

 His first wife was Elizaveta Karlovna, née Rudolph.

-All three of his sons - Alexander, Vladimir and Konstantin - became military men.
-Moreover, the first-born Alexander was baptized by the Emperor Alexander II himself.
-The youngest son of Malakhov N.N. - Konstantin Nikolaevich (April 19, 1866 - March 1917) - in 1887 he graduated from the Vilna military school in the 2nd category and was released into the 101st Infantry Perm Regiment.
-In 1899 he was a lieutenant of the same regiment, at the end of his service he became a colonel.
+His sons - Alexander, Vladimir, and Konstantin - became military men.
+Moreover, the firstborn, Alexander, was baptized by Emperor Alexander II.
+The youngest son of Malakhov N.N. - Konstantin Nikolaevich (April 19, 1866 - March 1917) - in 1887, he graduated from the Vilna military school in the 2nd category and was released into the 101st Infantry Perm Regiment.
+In 1899 he was a lieutenant of the same regiment; at the end of his service, he became a colonel.

-From Zinaida Vladislavovna Lopatsinskaya, even before marriage with her, he had a daughter, Elena, who was born on 08/04/1875, most likely in the Grodno province; "Condescending to the all-subject petition of the commander of the Grenadier Corps, Lieutenant-General Malakhov <...> it is allowed for his daughter Elena, who was nestled before marriage, to take the name of her father and enter into all the rights and advantages of legitimate children"; by the determination of the Heraldry Department of the Governing Senate on February 19, 1890, Elena Nikolaevna Malakhova was recognized as a hereditary nobility with the rank of Malakhovs ... ".
+From Zinaida Vladislavovna Lopatsinskaya, even before marriage with her, he had a daughter, Elena, who was born on 08/04/1875, most likely in the Grodno province; "Condescending to the all-subject petition of the commander of the Grenadier Corps, Lieutenant-General Malakhov <...> it is allowed for his daughter Elena, who was nestled before marriage, to take the name of her father and enter into all the rights and advantages of legitimate children"; By the determination of the Heraldry Department of the Governing Senate on February 19, 1890, Elena Nikolaevna Malakhova was recognized as a hereditary nobility with the rank of Malakhovs ... ".